 He has a Bachelor of Physical and Health Education from the University of Toronto, and is a Restorative Practice Conference Facilitator certified by the International Institute for Restorative Practices.

-Julie Menten is a senior associate at a workplace law firm, Roper Greyell LLP, in British Columbia, where she practices in employment, labour, human rights and privacy law.
-A large part of her practice involves conducting investigations into workplace misconduct, bullying, harassment and sexual harassment.
-Prior to joining Roper Greyell, Julie clerked at the British Columbia Court of Appeal.
+Julie Menten is a partner at a workplace law firm, Roper Greyell LLP, in British Columbia, where she practices in employment, labour, human rights and privacy law.
+A large part of her practice involves helping employers manage mental health and substance use issues in the workplace, as well as conducting investigations into workplace misconduct, bullying, harassment and sexual harassment.
+Prior to joining Roper Greyell, she clerked at the British Columbia Court of Appeal.

 Before joining the legal profession, Ms. Menten spent most of her career working with children, youth and families as a psychotherapist and clinician.
 She began in the helping professions as a child protection social worker on an Aboriginal family services team for the B.C.
 Ministry of Children and Family Development.
-After completing her graduate degree in couple and family therapy, she started a private practice and worked as a therapist for the Associated Youth Services of the Regional Municipality of Peel in Ontario, as a counsellor for deaf, deafened and hard of hearing people, and as a clinician with the Centre for Children and Families in the Justice System in London, Ontario, providing intensive mental health services to young people.
+After completing her graduate degree in couple and family therapy, she started a private practice; worked as a therapist for the Associated Youth Services of the Regional Municipality of Peel in Ontario; worked as a counsellor for deaf, deafened and hard of hearing people in London, Ontario; and as a clinician with the Centre for Children and Families in the Justice System in London, Ontario, providing intensive mental health services to young people in custody settings and government care.
 Her goal is to leverage a decade of experience in the helping professions in her career in law, and she specializes in mental health and substance use in the workplace.

 Donald Nicholls is a member of the Cree Nation of Mistissini.
 He has a degree in economics from the University of Western Ontario, a common law degree from University of Toronto and a civil law degree from McGill University.
 He was a graduate of the inaugural class of the Masters of Indigenous Peoples Law and Policy Program at the University of Arizona.
 Over the course of his career, Mr. Nicholls has worked on rights-based actions and projects in Latin America, North America, Europe, Australia and New Zealand.